PlanterApp/planter_blog/content/posts/the-ancient-funky-and-fabulous-method-known-as-lacto-fermentation/index.md

 It would make us super-duper happy to see what you’ve been fermenting!

-If you feel like sharing your creations, asking questions, or just chatting about funky jars and bubbly brine, come say hi on or tag us on Instagram @planterapp.
+If you feel like sharing your creations, asking questions, or just chatting about funky jars and bubbly brine, come say hi on or tag us on Facebook or Instagram @planterapp.
 We'd love to see what’s bubbling in your kitchen! :)